mmore21/ai/README.md

 Popular AI algorithms and architectures.

-### Libraries
+### Implementation

 * Machine learning algorithms are implemented with NumPy.
-* Deep learning architectures are implemented with TensorFlow 2 / Keras and PyTorch.
+* Deep learning architectures are implemented with TensorFlow and PyTorch.

 ### Algorithms